In this article I’m going to cover:

 I first came across revision watching some videos by YouTuber Missy Renee (who is one of the few LOA YouTubers I think is worth listening to) She talked about how she had manifested the life of her dreams — she was in a happy relationship, had the home of her dreams and had a successful business.

 But earlier in her life it had been a different story.
-She grew up in a dysfunctional family and her childhood really affected her, especially in the area of romantic relationships.
+She grew up in a dysfunctional family and her childhood had negatively affected her, especially in the area of romantic relationships.
 She had been in a good relationship with her now partner but ruined the relationship because of all her insecurities which came from things that happened to her in childhood.
 She also said she suffered from addictions and mental health issues.

 She said she revised 200+ memories from her long term past and this is what completely changed the trajectory of her life in terms of what she was manifesting.